Dearie

+Recordings

 In 1950, some of the best-known versions were recorded by Guy Lombardo and the Royal Canadians (with a vocal by Kenny Gardner), Jo Stafford and Gordon MacRae, Ray Bolger and Ethel Merman, and Lisa Kirk and Fran Warren.

 The Guy Lombardo record was recorded on January 26, 1950 and released by Decca Records (catalog number 24899).
 It first reached the Billboard chart on March 31, 1950 and lasted nine weeks on the chart, peaking at number 5.

 The Jo Stafford/Gordon MacRae record was recorded on January 14, 1950 and released by Capitol Records (catalog number 858).
 It first reached the Billboard chart on March 3, 1950 and lasted 11 weeks on the chart, peaking at number 12.

 The Ray Bolger/Ethel Merman record was recorded on January 4, 1950 and released by Decca (catalog number 24873).
 It first reached the Billboard chart on March 3, 1950 and lasted 11 weeks on the chart, peaking at number 13.
 The B-side of this recording, "I Said My Pajamas (and Put on My Pray'rs)," also charted.

 The Lisa Kirk/Fran Warren record was released by RCA Victor Records as a 78rpm single (catalog number 20-3696) and a 45rpm single (catalog number 47-3220).
 It first reached the Billboard chart on April 7, 1950 and lasted two weeks on the chart, peaking at number 29.

 The various versions of the song (combined, as was normal for Cash Box) reached number 4 on their Best-Selling Records chart.

 In the UK, there were contemporary cover versions released by Bob and Alf Pearson (as part of their medley "In Big Bits of Big Hits"), The Five Smith Brothers, Ted Ray and Kitty Bluett, Billy Ternent and his Orchestra (with vocals by Eva Beynon and Bobby Breen), Joe Loss and his Orchestra, and Donald Peers.
 Ray and Bluett were playing a married couple in the BBC Radio comedy show Ray's a Laugh at the time.
 Their recording features lyrics adapted for British audiences, who may not have understood all the American references.